 “… to bring together, for their mutual benefit, people who practise any of the arts of hand weaving, spinning and associated crafts; to foster and encourage the crafts by instruction, discussion and exhibition of work …”

-- Monthly meeting, with a guest speaker, demonstrations and a show and tell time.
+- Monthly meeting, with demonstrations and a show and tell time.

 - Weekly our office is open to hire equipment, borrow from the extensive library, purchase from our small shop, or just ask questions from our very experienced helpers.

-- We publish monthly magazine called the Guild News.
+- We publish a monthly magazine called the Guild News.

-- We run a large number of lessons, some ongoing throughout the year, with a major concentration of classes in our Summer School, and again in our Winter School.
+- We run a large number of lessons, some ongoing throughout the year, with a major concentration of classes in our Spring School, and again in our Autumn School.